UMR 1166 – Cardiovascular and Metabolic Diseases

 Led by Dr Wilfried Le GOFF and Dr Maryse GUERIN

-Cardiovascular disease (CVD) remains the leading cause of death worldwide, notably due to the increasing prevalence of obesity and associated metabolic disorders, such as insulin resistance, non-alcoholic fatty liver disease and type 2 diabetes.
+Cardiovascular diseases (CVD) remain the leading cause of mortality worldwide, notably due to the rising prevalence of obesity and associated metabolic disorders such as insulin resistance, non-alcoholic fatty liver disease, and type 2 diabetes.
 These metabolic disorders are associated with altered lipid metabolism at both cellular and systemic levels.
-Dyslipidaemia, characterised by altered circulating concentrations of lipoproteins and lipids, is a major component in the development of CVD.
-The mechanisms by which lipids contribute to the development of metabolic disorders are multiple and involve alterations in signalling and regulatory pathways at the cellular level and in the composition and function of circulating lipoproteins at the systemic level.
-Through cross-disciplinary approaches, our team is interested in identifying the mechanisms underlying these alterations in lipid metabolism in order to propose new therapeutic targets to reduce the occurrence and development of CVD.
-In this context, our research team aims to propose new pathways, candidate genes and biomarkers in CVD.
+Thus, dyslipidemias—characterized by abnormal circulating concentrations of lipoproteins and lipids—are a major component in the development of CVD.
+The mechanisms through which lipids contribute to the development of metabolic disorders are multiple and involve disruption of signaling and regulatory pathways at the cellular level, as well as changes in the composition and function of circulating lipoproteins at the systemic level.
+Through cross-cutting approaches, our team aims to identify the mechanisms underlying these lipid metabolism alterations in order to propose new therapeutic targets to reduce the onset and progression of CVD.
+In this context, our research team seeks to propose new candidate pathways, genes, and biomarkers in CVD.

 Team 5 – Metabolic diseases, diabetes and co-morbidities